Best weightlifting belt under 100: Our top picks for squats, deadlifts, and more

 Finding the best weightlifting belt under 100 pounds or dollars can be tough, especially as it's not always clear what sort of quality you're getting for your cash.

-Fortunately, we've compiled a list of top picks based on features, price, reviews, and materials to help you decide whether a belt is right for you and, if so, which one to go with.
+Fortunately, we've compiled a list of the best weightlifting belts based on features, price, reviews, and materials to help you decide whether a belt is right for you and, if so, which one to go with.

 That said, we feel owning a good weightlifting belt can be key if you're trying to achieve new personal bests due to the additional support they provide, particularly when performing some of the best back and shoulder exercises around.

-With that in mind, if you're searching for one of the best weightlifting belts around, like this Dark Iron Fitness bit of kit, or something a little lighter, like this Schiek Sports Model 3004, for fast-paced sessions, we've got you covered right here.
+With that in mind, if you're searching for a top leather belt, like this Iron Bull Strength bit of kit, or something a little lighter, like this Schiek Sports Model 3004, for fast-paced sessions, we've got you covered right here.

 Best weightlifting belt under 100

-Whether you're a beginner or an experienced lifter looking to load up the plates when stepping up to their squat rack, this Iron Bull Strength belt looks like it's ready for all your weightlifting needs.
+Whether you're a beginner or an experienced lifter looking to load up the plates, this Iron Bull Strength belt looks like it's ready for all your weightlifting needs.

 Being made from competition-approved 10mm thick leather, this belt will likely deliver a ton of support to your lower back whilst also being incredibly durable at the same time.